The Amelia Project: Reception

 Wil Williams wrote in The A.V.
-Club that the podcast is "bizarre, hilarious, and energetic."
-Natalie Zutter wrote on Tor.com that the podcast is like a "comforting mug of cocoa to curl your hands around."
-Sean Keeley wrote in The Comeback that the podcast has an "old-timey tone and intriguing premise."
-Sarah Hemming wrote in the Financial Times that "This droll black comedy is best consumed with a cup of cocoa."
+Club that the podcast is "bizarre, hilarious, and energetic".
+Natalie Zutter wrote on Tor.com that the podcast is like a "comforting mug of cocoa to curl your hands around".
+Sean Keeley wrote in The Comeback that the podcast has an "old-timey tone and intriguing premise".
+Sarah Hemming wrote in the Financial Times that "This droll black comedy is best consumed with a cup of cocoa".
 The podcast had a 4.8 out of 5 stars on Apple Podcasts in December 2021.

-Crossover
+Crossovers

 A June 2019 episode of SCP Archives, an anthology horror podcast based on SCP Foundation's fictional universe, is a crossover with The Amelia Project.
-The episode, titled "SCP-1171 & 'HAMMER'", features Julia C. Thorne reprising her role as Alvina.
+The episode, titled "SCP-1171 & 'Hammer'", features Julia C. Thorne reprising her role as Alvina, and, unlike most episodes that faithfully adapt articles from the SCP Foundation, is an original story.

+In August-September 2021, a three-episode miniseries, Forgive Amelia, acting as a crossover with the comedy podcast Forgive Me! were released on the Forgive Me! feed.
+Forgive Me! follows an interim priest receiving confessions in a small town, and the crossover series sees Casey Callaghan reprising his Forgive Me! role as Father Ben, who hears the confessions of, respectively for each episode, the Interviewer, Alvina, and Amelia, with Burgon, Thorne and Morizawa reprising their roles.